mthl/guix-artwork/website/posts/video-pipeline.md

      to the build result of this `computed-file`, the complete file name of `video.ges` under `/gnu/store`.

-Woow, that’s quite a lot already!
+That’s quite a lot already!
 Of course, this real-world example is more intimidating than the toy examples you’d find in the manual, but really, pretty much everything’s there.
 Let’s see in more detail at what’s inside this gexp.